marchelbling/marc.helbling.fr/_posts/2015-05-17-what-could-go-wrong.md

   (and, in spite of IEEE-754, numerical behaviors may depend a *lot* on your [platform](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)) and if you don’t take that into account, expect unexpected behaviors.

+### Images

+* most image operations (e.g. resizing) should be performed in a linear space; you need to know in which colorspace are the  pixels expressed (most probably [sRGB](https://gamedevdaily.io/the-srgb-learning-curve-773b7f68cf7a))
+* transparency in an image should always be expressed in a linear space and should be premultiplied against colors to avoid nasty border effects ([1](http://entropymine.com/imageworsener/resizealpha), [2](www.realtimerendering.com/blog/gpus-prefer-premultiplication)).

 ### Python